 Tuesday, December 24, 2013

-The First Christmas Memory
+The First Christmas – Silent Night and a Memory Trigger it Brings

 The two boys huddled to warm themselves before a small fire burning inside a makeshift tent-like hut.
-The hut was so small that a grown up man could not stand.
+The hut was so small that a grown-up man could not stand.
 The boys ages must have been around five and the younger one around 3 ½.
 The night was dark and cold with knee-deep snow outside.
 The boys had barely eaten anything all day long and they were hungry.

-All day long they walked the streets looking for food and rummaged through the discarded trash, and they walked the streets in hopes of finding a coin or two to buy something to eat, but the snow made it hard for them.
-So it was going to be another night of going to sleep with hunger.
-Their bodies itched with lice, and they would take their clothes off and heat it on the flame without burning, and would watch the lice crawl out of the seams and the boys would kill them off one by one.
+All day long they walked the streets looking for food and rummaged through the discarded trash, and they walked the streets in hopes of finding a coin or two to buy something to eat, but the snow made it difficult for them.
+So, it was going to be another night of going to sleep with hunger.
+Their bodies itched with lice, and they would take their clothes off and heat it near the flame without burning, and would watch the lice crawl out of the seams and the boys would kill them off one by one.
 In a shiver they would quickly put their clothes back on.

 Then out of the darkness and into the hut came in their father, with a big smile on his face, and he was in a good mood.
 The boys thought something was unusual with their father, who would usually come home drunk and often beat their mother and the boys.
 A few months earlier the mother, who could not stand getting beaten every day, ran away from home.
-So it was unusual for the boys to see their father come home happy that night.
+So it was unusual for the boys to see their father come home with a good mood that night.

 One day the woman decided to take the younger boy to her home to raise him, leaving the older one behind.
 She bought new clothes and put them on the younger one and took him home.
 The five years old boy is now all alone for the first time.
 It was the last time he would see his brother.
 He was envious of his brother who now didn’t have to roam the streets looking for food to eat or be cold.

 On one cold Sunday, the orphans were all gathered up in a chapel, and there they sang the “Silent Night, Holy Night”.
-As the boy followed along and learned the song, he thought he had heard the song somewhere.
+As the boy followed along and learned the song, he thought he had heard the song somewhere before.
 Then he remembered…it was the same song that his father tried to sing a year earlier where the father didn’t know the rest of the song.
 The boy learned to sing the rest of the song and knew it was a special song.

 All is calm, all is bright.